Guide For Parents Of Children With Asthma

-Children suffering from asthma cannot deal with the asthmatic attack on their own.
+Children suffering from asthma cannot deal with asthmatic attacks on their own.
 No parent would like to see their child facing/suffering from the effects of asthma.
-Asthma symptoms can be managed and controlled but parents of the child may not be available to provide immediate assistance at all times.
+Asthma symptoms can be managed and controlled but the parents of the child may not be available to provide immediate assistance at all times.
 Thus the child and the parent need to know everything about asthma and its treatment to have better control of the respiratory condition.
 If the child's asthma symptoms are severe immediate medical assistance must be provided.
 At CMRI the best asthma specialist doctor and pulmonologist in Kolkata check for a detailed history of asthma symptoms in children and based on diagnosis provides an individualized approach for the management of asthma in children.

 The expert pediatric pulmonologists guide the parents and their children so that they put themselves on the right path to handle asthma.